Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 As above, stress concentration around locked-zone tips and the resultant positional relationship of coupling, locking, and stressing are widely expected in frictional sliding, but the stress divergence right at those tips (e.g., cohesive zones) is the artifact of eq.~(\ref{eq:locking_constraint}) because the yield criterion expects the stress below the strength (eq.~\ref{eq:yieldinglaw}).
 If eq.~(\ref{eq:yieldinglaw}) is read in the Amontons-Coulomb sense, it violates the original criterion itself.
 This artifact produces higher stress for finer meshes in locking inversions.
-On the other hand, even with this divergent solution, the strain energy density is finite~\citep{freund1998dynamic}.
-Then, eq.~(\ref{eq:locking_constraint})-based inference of locking inversions fails to evaluate the stressing rate in the very proximity of the crack tips but can capture the strain energy release rate even within those apparently stress-divergent zones.
+Meanwhile, even with this divergent solution, the strain energy density is finite~\citep{freund1998dynamic}.
+Therefore, whereas eq.~(\ref{eq:locking_constraint})-based inference of locking inversions fails to evaluate the stressing rate in the very proximity of the crack tips, it can evaluate the strain energy release rate even within those apparently stress-divergent zones.
 Microscopic details of crack tips have been treated in that manner in classical fracture mechanics~\citep{rice1968path}.